ivanam5/Multiomics_Preeclampsia/README.md

 R software is needed to run the code.

 Subdirectories contain data and code to reproduce different figures in the manucript.

+Raw data can be found in the subdirectory raw_data.